thradams/cake/ownership.md

     x_destroy(x); /*x is moved*/
 }
 ```
-Listing 8 - Implementing a destructor

 In C, structs are typically passed by pointer rather than by value.
-To transfer the ownership of an object to a pointer, we introduce a new qualifier, **obj_owner**.
+To transfer the ownership of an owner object to a pointer, we introduce a new qualifier, **obj_owner**.

 A pointer qualified with **obj_owner** is the owner of the pointed object but not responsible for managing its memory.

 Listing 9 illustrates how to implement a destructor using a obj_owner pointer parameter.

+##### Listing 9 - Implementing a destructor using obj_owner

 ```c
 struct X {